 Shahnameh or the book of kings is the longest epic which is of great importance in the preservation of Persian culture and heritage as it is almost written in pure Persian by the great poet Ferdowsi.
 The dramatic literature of Iran is deeply influenced by the Shahnameh.
 In this form of naqqāli, the naqqāl narrates different tales of Shahnameh using utmost body language and voice techniques that it makes your heart race.
 The language, even though written a thousand years ago, is simple and it goes straight to the nerves of life.

 Hamle Khani is based on a book written by Mirza Muhammad Rafi Bazel about the life of the Prophet Muhammed and Imam Ali (The Prophet Muhammad’s rightful successor according to Shiite and fourth Caliph by Sunnis). naqqāls mostly recount stories of their life and their battles.

 Roze Khani is a religious mourning assembly of misfortunate events that happened to sacred scholars of Islam, mentioning tips to guide the audience to become more familiar with the Islamic thoughts.

 Not enough information is available about this type of naqqali.
-All we know is limited to a story which was referred in a book, mentioning someone called Ali Soorat khan, narrating stories in the Bazaar about faces of fairies and human resembling and reflecting good and evil deeds in the afterlife.
+All we know is limited to a story which was referred in a book, mentioning someone called Ali Soorat Khan, narrating stories in the Bazaar about faces of fairies and humans resembling and reflecting good and evil deeds in the afterlife.